fabfabBesnard/Parallel-Variant-Calling/README.md

 ## General Usage

-So far, we have implemented a single workflow called 'VariantCaller.nf'.
+So far, we have implemented a single workflow called `VariantCaller.nf`.
 This pipeline can be called using the following command:

 ```
 nextflow run -profile [psmn,singularity] VariantCaller.nf \